In the UK, it is forecast that £5.5 trillion will be transferred through the generations over the next 30 years.*

 From a planning perspective, a serendipitous quirk in the ISA rules allows for an individual aged 16 to make use of the annual subscription limit of the JISA and that of an adult cash ISA until they reach 18.

 This is because a cash ISA can be opened when the child turns 16 and the JISA limit can still be used up to the age of 18.
-This essentially means subscriptions exceeding £24,000 can be made each year in that period.
+This essentially means subscriptions up to £29,000 can be made each tax year during that period.

 A pitfall in the JISA rules is that only the parent can control the account, therefore grandparents and acquaintances cannot.